geofffranks/spruce/README.md

   ```

   <br> The first merges using `name` as the key to determine
   like objects in the array elements.
 The second is used to customize which key to use.
-See [Merging Arrays of Maps](#mapmerge)
-  for an example.

 - If you don't specify a specific merge strategy, the array will
   be merged automatically; using keys if they exist (i.e. `((
   merge ))`, and array indices otherwise (`(( inline ))`).

+Do you want to learn about array modifications in more detail?
+See [modifying arrays](/doc/arrays.md) for examples and explanations.

 ### Cleaning Up After Yourself